July 29, 2021

 The National Park has been working closely with key partners, including Police Scotland, Transport Scotland, Forestry and Land Scotland, and the four local authorities within the National Park, throughout the pandemic to co-ordinate responses to the continued changes in restrictions and protection measures.

-Email updates on this work are being issued to Community Councils and Community Development Trusts within the National Park at key milestones.
-Virtual briefings are also being held with key stakeholder groups to keep communities updated and to provide opportunities to feed into our longer term visitor management planning.
+Email updates on this work are being issued to Community Councils and Community Development Trusts within the National Park at key milestones, along with a monthly newsletter update.
+Virtual briefings are also being held with key stakeholder groups throughout the season to keep communities updated and to provide opportunities to feed into our longer term visitor management planning.
 Notes of the most recent meetings can be found below.

 Communities and stakeholders can provide information on visitor pressures being experienced across the National Park by emailing Feedback@lochlomond-trossachs.org